esm7/obsidian-vimrc-support/README.md

 - `cmcommand` - execute arbitrary CodeMirror commands, see details below.
 - `surround` - surround your selected text in visual mode or word in normal mode with text.
 - `pasteinto` - paste your current clipboard into your selected text in visual mode or word in normal mode.
 Useful for creating hyperlinks.
+- `jscommand` and `jsfile` - extend Vim mode using JavaScript snippets.

 Commands that fail don't generate any visible error for now.